-If you were using cocaine, Police can use your fingerprints to tell if you are positive for the drug in just seconds with new forensic tests that scientists in the Netherlands and the UK have developed.
+If you are using cocaine, police can use your fingerprints to tell if you are positive for the drug in just seconds with new forensic tests that scientists in the Netherlands and the UK have developed.

 Two different chemicals are produced by cocaine users as the drug is metabolised in their body and these chemicals are found in the sweat.